 Attainment is assessed using the White Rose Assessments at the end of each block of learning.
-Termly White Rose Assessments are also used.
+Termly White Rose Assessments are used to aid teacher formative and summative assessments.
+Teachers share results with the Maths Leader who then analyses these for progress, gaps in learning and attainment which is then fed back to staff.